pinterest/thriftcheck/README.md

 [ast-node]: https://pkg.go.dev/go.uber.org/thriftrw/ast#Node

-## `nolint` Annotations
+## `nolint` Directives

-You can disable one or more checks on a per-node basis using `nolint` annotations. `nolint` annotations apply to the current node and all of its descendents.
-The annotation's value can be empty, in which case linting is entirely disabled, or it can be set to a comma-separated list of checks to disable.
+You can disable one or more checks on a per-node basis using `nolint` directives. `nolint` directives apply to the current node and all of its descendents.
+The directives's value can be empty, in which case linting is entirely disabled, or it can be set to a comma-separated list of checks to disable.

+`nolint` directives can be written as Thrift annotations:

 ```thrift
 enum State {